NotJeven/eris/readme.md

 	Special Thanks:

--Moesh, for inspiring Eris, his technical and gameplay assistance -Muffinz, for breaking the map so hard, making it more balanced -Buikes, Zebra, Thungon, Vanman, Youngun, Gilzor and friends, for countless late night beta tests
--Searge/Mojang, for introducing numerous amazing map making abilities

--Yeah these need to be updated from 2014 since they are now no longer relevant.
+-Vanman; for hosting and supporting my endevours -Anster, Buikes, Colin, Dekameter, and friends; for countless late night beta tests and inspiration -Moesh; for inspiring Eris, and his technical and gameplay assistance

 =================================================================================